Vita Gazette

 È uno dei monumenti a due piani sulla strada.
 Il globo visto sotto i piedi della statua dell’imperatore Traiano, in piedi al centro, simboleggia il mondo.

-via del porto
+via del Porto

 Un altro nome è Arkadiana King’s Road.
 Liman Street (Via Arcadiane), fiancheggiata da colonne e marmo su entrambi i lati, che si estende dall’antico teatro all’antico porto completamente riempito di oggi, è la strada più lunga di Efeso.
 I monumenti furono costruiti sulla strada lunga 600 metri durante l’era cristiana della città.
 In mezzo alla strada si trova il Monumento ai Quattro Apostoli con quattro colonne, ciascuna con la statua di uno degli apostoli.
 Qui si svolgevano importanti cerimonie e sfilate.